 Navigating the legal system can feel very overwhelming, especially when someone is dealing with abuse in their relationship.
 Even when survivors have evidence of the abuse, abusers often try to make their partners feel they have no legal rights or resources, adding on to the stress and fear of exploring options.
 Legal advocates understand these dynamics, and are meant to be safe sources of support and guidance for survivors of abuse.
+You may think, “How can a legal advocate help?”
 The specific services offered can vary from local provider to provider, and while legal advocates are not lawyers and cannot provide legal advice, if you or someone you know is experiencing abuse and has legal concerns, or wants to know how to safety plan with the legal system, talking to a legal advocate can be a good place to start.

 Here are a few common concerns people have that a legal advocate may be able to help with:

 - "I don't know what legal options I have in this situation."

 No one plans to suffer abuse in their relationship, so it’s understandable to not have an immediate legal plan when abuse occurs.
 Legal advocates are there to hear the situation and provide relevant information around the laws for the state and county, as well as let survivors know of available legal protections for victims of abuse.